 The National Catholic Educational Association (NCEA) is a voluntary association of educators and institutions.
 Rooted in the Gospel of Jesus Christ, the National Catholic Educational Association (NCEA) is a professional membership organization that provides leadership, direction, and service to fulfill the evangelizing, catechizing, and teaching mission of the Church.
 Visit their website for more information.

 The volunteer opportunities at Good Shepherd Catholic School are endless.
 Parents and volunteers are needed on a daily basis to serve the school community in multiple capacities.
 On the front lines, volunteers are needed for the hot lunch program, serving and organizing lunch for students.
 Volunteers also help in the computer lab with younger students to aide in the teaching of early technology skill.

 In organizing important events, volunteers are always needed with the Parent Teacher Organization.
 The PTO supports many events throughout the year including Springfest, Santa’s Secret Shop, and Race for Education.
 These events add to the students’ experience with friends, parents, and volunteers.
 The PTO’s care and enthusiasm stretches into special events that all students look forward to having.

 Good Shepherd Students are consistently recognized and awarded for their achievements at Capital Area Science and Engineering Fair, PA Junior Science Fair Academy, Math 24 Challenge, Math Counts, National History Day, Diocesan Spelling and Geography Bees, Scholastic Art and Writing and South Central Pennsylvania Quiz Bowl.

-In 2008, The Middle States Commission of Elementary Schools (MSCES) has accredited Good Shepherd School for a seven-year term.
-Accreditation signifies that Good Shepherd School has met MSCES standards and that we have made a commitment to continue to provide the highest quality education for our students.
+In 2008, The Middle States Commission of Elementary Schools (MSCES) has accredited Good Shepherd Catholic School for a seven-year term.
+Accreditation signifies that Good Shepherd Catholic School has met MSCES standards and that we have made a commitment to continue to provide the highest quality education for our students.